fpereiro/lith/README.md

 ## Source code

 The complete source code is contained in `lith.js`.
-It is short (< 250 lines) and profusely commented, to encourage you to read it.
+It is short (< 250 lines) and profusely commented.

 ## License